 22 September – Independence Day;

-1 November – Day of National Leaders – non-attendant day for all educational institutions;
+1 November – Day of National Awakeners: non-working day for all educational institutions and working day for all other legal entities;

 24 December – Christmas Eve, 25 and 26 December – Christmas;